tj-murphy/police-incident-management/README.md

 -
 Technical Manual: Detailed information on system architecture, database design, and development can be found in "technical.pdf"
 User Manual: Instructions on how to use the system are available in "UserManual.pdf".

+Acknowledgements:
+-
+This project was completed as part of the COMP4039 module at the University of Nottingham.
+The main goal of this project was to learn software design principles and start practicing HTML, CSS, PHP, and JavaScript in a hypothetical scenario, while also learning about Docker.
+Special thanks to the professors for their support.